-4.10 Glossary
+4.9 Glossary

-- spider log A stream of encoded messages from spiders.
+spider log A stream of encoded messages from spiders.
 Each message is product of extraction from document content.
-Most of the time it is links, scores, classification results. - scoring log Contains score updating events and scheduling flag (if link needs to be scheduled for download) going from strategy worker to db worker. - spider feed A stream of messages from db worker to spiders containing new batches of documents to crawl.
+Most of the time it is links, scores, classification results.

+scoring log Contains score updating events and scheduling flag (if link needs to be scheduled for download) going from strategy worker to db worker.

+spider feed A stream of messages from db worker to spiders containing new batches of documents to crawl.

-- strategy worker Special type of worker, running the crawling strategy code: scoring the links, deciding if link needs to be scheduled (consults state cache) and when to stop crawling.
-That type of worker is sharded. - db worker Is responsible for communicating with storage DB, and mainly saving metadata and content along with retrieving new batches to download. - state cache In-memory data structure containing information about state of documents, whatever they were scheduled or not.
-Periodically synchronized with persistent storage. - message bus Transport layer abstraction mechanism.
-Provides interface for transport layer abstraction and several implementations. - spider A process retrieving and extracting content from the Web, using spider feed as incoming queue and storing results to spider log.
-In this documentation fetcher is used as synonym. - Architecture overview See how Frontera works and its different components.
+strategy worker Special type of worker, running the crawling strategy code: scoring the links, deciding if link needs to be scheduled (consults state cache) and when to stop crawling.
+That type of worker is sharded.

+db worker Is responsible for communicating with storage DB, and mainly saving metadata and content along with retrieving new batches to download.

+state cache In-memory data structure containing information about state of documents, whatever they were scheduled or not.
+Periodically synchronized with persistent storage.

+message bus Transport layer abstraction mechanism.
+Provides interface for transport layer abstraction and several implementations.

+spider A process retrieving and extracting content from the Web, using spider feed as incoming queue and storing results to spider log.
+In this documentation fetcher is used as synonym.

+crawling strategy A class containing crawling logic covering seeds addition, processing of downloaded content and scheduling of new requests to crawl.

+Architecture overview See how Frontera works and its different components.